syyunn/DeepWTO/README.md

 .
 Preliminary ...)
 - [ ] Change README of Government Measure to Factual Aspect centered way
 - [ ] Change README in a way those who don't know WTO Rulings can understand.
+- [ ] Determine whether to use conditional classification with Panel/AppellateBody

 #### Labelling On Progress
 - [ ] 2